-We found that a mere 16% of AECs have implemented quality Calls-to-Action on their websites!
+We found that over three quarters of manufacturers have implemented quality Calls-to-Action on their websites.
 Although we don't have access to their visit-to-lead conversion data, it's safe to assume that those with CTAs that stand out from the background are producing more new contacts online than those without.
-As long as the copy used in the Call-to-Action is aligned with the connected landing page copy, you're on the right track.
+As long as the copy used in the Call-to-Action is aligned with the connected landing page copy, you're on the right track!